Saint Augustine Florida

 Remains from murders that have been hidden but found years later can cause strong paranormal activity.

 Shaker’s Cigar Bar, WI (A young prostitute was murdered by a client in a mob-run speakeasy, and was buried in the wall to hide the crime.
-Her bones were discovered when a 20h Century owner was remodeling).
+Her bones were discovered when a 20th Century owner was remodeling).

 O’Henry’s Roadhouse Building, IL (A young prostitute was beaten to death and buried in an unmarked grave in the dirt floor basement, along with other mob victims).

-As it has proven to be the case in other stories found on hauntedhouses.com, participating in adultery often ends badly.
+As has proven to be the case in other stories on hauntedhouses.com, participating in adultery often ends badly.
 Adultery has played a role in unleashing explosive emotions, causing death and suffering for the offending parties.

 Plains Hotel, WY (When a new bride on her honeymoon night caught her beloved in bed with a prostitute, she snapped and shot them both).